The Martyrdom of Saint John, 1498

 Not on Viewexpand_more

-One of Dürer’s first great projects was an illustrated edition of The Apocalypse of Saint John, the Book of Revelation.
-Here he portrays John’s martyrdom.
-Condemned by Roman Emperor Domitian (51-96 CE) after refusing to renounce his Christian faith, John sits naked in a cauldron, as an executioner excites the flames with a bellows while another pours boiling oil over the saint's body.
-Domitian is dressed as a Turkish sultan to indicate his hostility to Christianity.
+The subject of Saint John's martyrdom was common in medieval art and despite Dürer's highly advanced woodcut technique, the print presents a traditional interpretation of the story.
+Condemned by Roman Emperor Domitian (51-96 A.D.) after refusing to renounce his Christian faith, Saint John is shown sitting naked in the bath, as an executioner fans the flames with a bellows while another pours boiling oil over the saint's body.
+Domitian is seated to the left of the saint dressed as a Turkish sultan to indicate his hostility to Christianity.
+Though early Christian writings tell of John's miraculous survival from the cauldron of oil, apocryphal versions of the story contradict this and record his murder.

 Details